-The BNP Paribas BNP Paribas GURU Europe ESG NTR EUR Index has been designated as a reference benchmark for the purpose of attaining the environmental or social characteristics promoted by the financial product.
+The BNP Paribas High Dividend Europe ESG Index has been designated as a reference benchmark for the purpose of attaining the environmental or social characteristics promoted by the financial product.

-The methodology used for the calculation of the reference benchmark can be found at: https://indx.bnpparibas.com/nr/BNPIGEU.pdf.
+The methodology used for the calculation of the reference benchmark can be found at: https://indx.bnpparibas.com/nr/FELETR.pdf

-- How does the reference benchmark differ from a broad market index? - The reference benchmark incorporates environmental or social criteria in its asset allocation methodology whereas a relevant broad market index does not and is usually market-capitalization weighted. - How did this financial product perform with regard to the sustainability indicators to determine the alignment of the reference benchmark with the environmental or social characteristics promoted?
+How does the reference benchmark differ from a broad market index?

+The reference benchmark incorporates environmental or social criteria in its asset allocation methodology whereas a relevant broad market index does not and is usually market-capitalization weighted.

+How did this financial product perform with regard to the sustainability indicators to determine the alignment of the reference benchmark with the environmental or social characteristics promoted?

-The environmental or social characteristics promoted by the financial product are directly linked to the ones of the reference benchmark as the investment strategy of the financial product is implemented via the use of the reference benchmark.
-Consequently the performance of the financial product with regard to sustainability indicators representative of the alignment of the reference benchmark with the environmental or social characteristics promoted are the ones disclosed above under the question "How did the sustainability indicators perform?".
+Due to the index nature of the financial product, its sustainability indicators are directly linked to the ones of the tracked index.
+Consequently the performance of the financial product with regard to sustainability indicators representative of the alignment of the reference benchmark with the environmental or social characteristics promoted are the ones disclosed above under the guestion "How did the sustainability indicators perform?"